Nepal Sadbhawana Party

 The Nepal Sadbhavana Party (NSP; नेपाल सदभावना पार्टी) is a political party in Nepal.
 Founded by Gajendra Narayan Singh in 1985 as Nepal Sadbhavana Council, the party's main ideology remained advocacy for rights of the Madhesi, discriminated communities and scheduled groups of Nepal.
+The party merged into Nepali Congress on 31 May 2026.

 On 21 April 2017, the party merged with Tarai Madhes Loktantrik Party, Sadbhavana Party, Terai Madhes Sadbhawana Party, Madhesi Janaadhikar Forum (Republican) and Rastriya Madhesh Samajwadi Party to form Rastriya Janata Party Nepal.
 The party was later revived by Anil Kumar Jha in 2025 when he parted away from resigning from the Loktantrik Samajwadi Party, Nepal portfolio of senior leader.

 History

 Formation

-The party was founded in 1985, as the Nepal Sadbhawana Council, by Gajendra Narayan Singh.
+The party had its origin in the Tarai Congress which contested the 1959 general election.
+It was later revived as the Nepal Sadbhawana Council, by Gajendra Narayan Singh in 1983.
 In domestic affairs, it aimed at promoting the interests and citizenship of the Madhesi community of the Terai Region, favored the introduction of Maithili as the second national language, and supported the framework of a democratic socialist society.
 Within the bipolar framework of the Cold War, it worked for the establishment of a special relationship with India and China in the framework of nonalignment.
 Govinda Sah is central spokesperson of Nepal Sadbhawana Party.

 Nepal Sadbhawana Parishad participated in the democratic movement in Nepal.
 After the People's Movement of 1990 against the monarchical Panchyati Regime, NSP participated in the multi-party system that was re-established in Nepal.
 In 1990, it transformed into NSP.
 NSP took part in several coalition governments in Nepal during the 1990s.
 At the last legislative elections before the King of Nepal took power, 3 May and 16 May 1999, the party won 3.2% of the popular vote and five out of 205 seats.

 In July 2001, Singh reorganised the NSP central committee.
 Rajendra Mahato was appointed general secretary and Sarita Giri as Central Spokesperson Badri Prasad Mandal and Hridesh Tripathy, both members of parliament, were nominated vice-presidents.
 Mr. Gauri Shankar Mohpal was appointed as member of Central Committee who held position as Vice president earlier.

 Gajendra Narayan Singh died on January 23, 2002.
 Badri Prasad Mandal was appointed acting party chairman after Singh's death.